On the commutator subgroup of a right-angled Artin group: Generators for the commutator subgroup of a right-angled Artin group

 Now, to enumerate independent commutators, we use the convention of writing $(\obg{{k_1}},\cdots(\obg{{k_{\ell-2}}},(\obg{j},\obg{i}))\cdots)$ where $i$ is the smallest vertex in its connected component within $\sK_{\{k_1,\ldots,k_{\ell-2},j,i\}}$.
 This leaves us with precisely the set of commutators~\eqref{itercommu}.

 It remains to show that the generating set~\eqref{itercommu} is minimal.
 To do this we use the ``exhausting'' procedure as in the final part of the proof of Theorem~\ref{basisraagfree}.
 Recall that $\raag'_\sK=\pi_1(\lk)$, see Theorem~\ref{artfund}.
-Let $I^m(s)$ be the cube in the positive orthant of $\R^m$ with a vertex at the origin and edges of length~$s$.
+Let $I^m(s)$ be a lattice cube with edges of length~$s$.
 Set $\lk^{(s)}=\lk\cap I^m(s)$.
 Then $\lk^{(s)}$ is a finite cell complex (a cubic complex) and $G^{(s)}_m=\pi_1(\lk^{(s)})$ is a finitely generated group.
-We have $\R^m=\bigcup_{s\in\mathbb N}I^m(s)$ and $\lk=\bigcup_{s\in\mathbb N}\lk^{(s)}$.
+We can assume $\R^m=\bigcup_{s\in\mathbb N}I^m(s)$, so that $\lk=\bigcup_{s\in\mathbb N}\lk^{(s)}$.
 The infinitely generated group $\raag'_\sK=\pi_1(\lk)$ is the inductive limit of the groups~$G^{(s)}_m$.
 It is enough to prove that the commutators~\eqref{itercommu} corresponding to the loops inside~$I^m(s)$ give a minimal generating set for the group~$G^{(s)}_m$.
 The fact that these commutators generate~$G^{(s)}_m$ follows from the argument above; we only need to check the minimality.

 A commutator of the form~\eqref{itercommu} corresponds to a loop in~$I^m(s)$ if and only if all exponents of the elements in the commutator satisfy $0<n_k\le s$.
 The number of commutators~\eqref{itercommu} with exponents in this range is given by